-If you aren’t able to find an agave pup, it is easy to grow blue agave and other types of Agave plants from seed.
-The process isn’t difficult, but it can be time-consuming.
+If you can’t find an agave pup, growing blue agave and other types of Agave plants from seed is quite easy.
+However, even though the seed-growing process isn’t difficult, it can be time-consuming.

 Here’s what you’ll need to start Agave plants from seed: